aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/03-setup.md

   }

   /// @inheritdoc IPluginSetup
-  function getImplementationAddress() external view returns (address) {
+  function implementation() external view returns (address) {
-    return implementation;
+    return simpleAdminImplementation;
   }
 }
 ```

 </details>

-We have a constructor storing the implementation contract instantiated via `new` in the private immutable variable `implementation` to save gas and a `getImplementationAddress` function to return it.
+We have a constructor storing the implementation contract instantiated via `new` in the private immutable variable `implementation` to save gas and a `implementation` function to return it.
-Next, we have to external functions, `prepareInstallation` and `prepareUninstallation` that we are going to implement.
+Next, we have two external functions, `prepareInstallation` and `prepareUninstallation` that we are going to implement.

 ### Implementing the `prepareInstallation` function